 Here is my resume with a shorter version of my web background or the full version including everything.
 NOTE - They are in Word for now and I need to create the PDF versions.

-Over the last 10+ years or so I (John F Croston III) have given many accessibility presentations at a lot of different events.
+For the last 13+ years or so I (John F Croston III) have given many accessibility presentations at many different events.
 The following are the main talks I have presented.

 - “Is Your Website Accessible” - If Not Practical Ways to Make Them So.